-Located 45 miles west of Salt Lake City, the Cedar Mountain Wilderness comprises a typical north-south Great Basin range.
-The area is generally accessible year-round and offers open-country hiking, backpacking, horseback riding, hunting, photography, and nature study amid rolling sagebrush-grassland benches, steep juniper woodland slopes, and rugged limestone outcrops.
+Located 45 miles west of Salt Lake City, the Cedar Mountain is a north-south trending range typical of the Great Basin.
+The wilderness is generally accessible year-round and offers open-country hiking, backpacking, horseback riding, hunting, photography, and nature study amid rolling sagebrush-grassland benches, steep juniper woodland slopes, and rugged limestone outcrops.
 On the east side of the mountains the main ridge breaks into sheer cliffs.
-Surrounded by desert playas, these mountains rise from a low point of 4,200 feet to 7,700 feet and offer outstanding views of the Great Salt Lake basin and the high peaks of the Wasatch.
-The arid high desert environment supports a surprisingly diverse population of wildlife including wild horses, mule deer, upland game, raptors, snakes, lizards, coyotes, badgers, and mountain lion.
-Benches and valley floors on both the east and west side provide year-round habitat for antelope.
-Bighorn sheep may occasionally wander through from nearby ranges.
-Temperatures range from the upper 90s/low 100s in the summer to below freezing in the winter.
-This Wilderness receives about 15 inches of annual precipitation and snow level in the winter is generally above 5,000 feet.
-Spring and fall are ideal seasons to visit.
+These mountains rise from a low point of 4,200 feet to 7,700 feet and offer outstanding views.
+The arid high desert environment supports a diverse population of wildlife including, mule deer, raptors, snakes, lizards, coyotes, badgers, and mountain lion.
+The lower benches of the mountains provide year-round habitat for antelope.
+Bighorn sheep occasionally pass through from surrounding ranges.
+Temperatures are typically around 100 in the summer, and below freezing in the winter.
+The Cedar Mountains receive about 15 inches of annual precipitation.

 Leave No Trace

 How to follow the seven standard Leave No Trace principles differs in different parts of the country (desert vs. Rocky Mountains).
 Click on any of the principles listed below to learn more about how they apply in the Cedar Mountain Wilderness Area.